eco-friendly Tree Pruning on the Sunshine Coast

 Pruning keeps your trees looking and feeling healthier for longer.
 We do this by cutting off unwanted elements including:

 However, it’s not as simple as lopping off any area that looks dodgy.
-We first assess your trees’ age, size, disease or decay before making reduction or removal cuts.
+We first assess your trees’ location, vitality, vigour, size, condition and structure before proceeding to make a plan of action.

-The cuts create wounds that the tree must then compartmentalise and heal from.
-This process diverts the tree’s energy and resources away from growth and can leave it vulnerable to disease, pests, and decay if not done correctly.
+Any cuts made create wounds that the tree must then compartmentalise and seal from.
+This process diverts the tree’s energy and resources away from growth and can leave it more vulnerable to disease, pests, and decay if not done correctly.

 We use reduction cuts to guide young tree growth, reduce a tree’s height, or to make a large branch smaller.